nhsland/futurenhs-platform/infrastructure/README.md

 ## Development Environment

+### Setup

 Infrastructure is set up so that each developer can create their own instance of the environment in Azure, as opposed to sharing a staging environment.

-1. Clone the FutureNHS Platform.
+1. Clone the FutureNHS Platform repository.

+1. Add your name in `infrastructure/dev-overlay-variables.json` and create a pull request.

 1. Set **your name** as a variable in your terminal, because we'll need to use it several times